RubyLearning/blog/content/post/2007/08/17/rubylearningcom-forum.md

 ---
-title: "RubyLearning.com Forum"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-08-17"
-layout: post
 categories:
 - news
 - rails
 - ruby
+date: 2007-08-17
+layout: post
+title: RubyLearning.com Forum
 ---

 You demanded it.
 You have it!
 The RubyLearning.com Forum is up and running.
 (No longer in this form)